Background and potential as a bioweapon

 Except for the lesions in the skin and mucous membranes, other organs are seldom involved.
 Patients who die of smallpox usually do so during the second week of illness.
 In past epidemics, death from smallpox usually resulted from secondary infection and inadequate nutrition and hydration.
 Therefore, maintaining adequate hydration and nutrition is imperative, although eating and drinking are difficult due to the painful pustules that sometimes form in the mouth and oropharynx.
 Intravenous fluids may be needed to prevent dehydration and antipyretic medications can be used to control fever.
 External lesions should be kept clean and dry.

-detection, isolation, surveillance, and selective vaccination
+Controlling an epidemic detection, isolation, surveillance, and selective vaccination

 A smallpox outbreak poses